What Does An Adjunct Professor Do?

 Depending on the individual position, an adjunct professor’s responsibilities can include:

 A job as an adjunct professor is often seen as a job on the way to getting a better tenured position.
-However, some adjunct professors don’t want to hold a tenured position.
+Some adjunct professors don’t want to hold a tenured position.

 They may be professionals working in a specific field of expertise and choose to teach as an adjunct professor on the side, either to give back to the community, make additional money, or to remain involved in the educational environment of a school or university.
 Or they may just enjoy the flexibility and decreased responsibilities of an adjunct position.